-Initially 4m composite spear samples were collected from the RC bulk bags for a preliminary field analysis utilising a hand-held portable Niton XL3t XRF Analyser (Serial No: 30344).
+Initially 4m composite spear samples were collected from the RC bulk bags for a preliminary field analysis utilising a hand-held portable Niton XL3t XRF Analyser (Serial No: 30344) and a scintillometer.
 The XRF Analyser does not replace traditional laboratory-based analysis; however it provides an effective screening tool for selecting samples for traditional analysis.
-A total of 881 XRF readings were collected.